-You can activate a Visa credit card by calling the number on the back of your card or through the issuer’s website.
+The easiest way you can activate Visa credit cards is either through the issuer’s website , or by calling the number on the back of your card.
 Different cards will have different options.
 When you receive your Visa card in the mail, it should come with a set of instructions for activating.
 It’s hard to give specifics because the exact instructions for each issuer are different.
 But we can take you through the basics of each method.

 Here’s how to activate Visa credit cards: